hexrom/CookieHeist/README.md

 # CookieHeist
 PHP Cookie Stealing Scripts for use in XSS

-1. Cookiesteal-simple.php - Records whatever "c" parameter holds, in example case the document.cookie string, writes value to cookielog.txt.
+1. Cookiesteal-simple.php - Records whatever "c" parameter holds, in example case the document.cookie string, writes value to log.txt.

-2. Cookiesteal-simple-v2.php - Records whatever "c" parameter holds, writes value to cookielog.txt and redirects to Google.com.

-3. Cookiemail.php - This version code will mail the cookies to hacker mail using the PHP() mail function with subject “Stolen cookies”.
+2. Cookiemail.php - This version code will mail the cookies to hacker mail using the PHP() mail function with subject “Stolen cookies”.

-4. Cookiesteal-v.php (verbose) - Collects the IP address, port number, host(usually computer-name), user agent and cookie.
+3. Cookiesteal-v.php (verbose) - Collects the IP address, port number, host(usually computer-name), user agent and cookie.

 ## Usage
 1. On the remote attacker machine, start the webserver (Apache2 in example):